-I. Introduction
+I. INTRODUCTION

-Human trafficking or trafficking in persons (TIP) is a heinous and widespread crime occurring around the world in nearly every society.
-It is considered to be a form of modern day slavery that causes suffering to victims who have been treated as badly as slaves in the past.
-The majority of human trafficking crimes are transnational and most of them involve, are operated or are controlled by organized criminal groups.2 This crime generates such a huge amount of money for the traffickers that it is ranked second after drug related crimes.

-The complexity, international characteristics, and human aspects involved in human trafficking plus the lack of efficient laws, the lack of understanding of this crime by law enforcement officers, the powerful influence of organized criminals and the weak international cooperation among relevant countries make human trafficking a very low risk but very high profit crime.
+Human trafficking, or trafficking in persons (TIP), is a heinous and widespread crime occurring around the world in nearly every society.
+It is considered to be a form of modern-day slavery that causes suffering to victims who are treated as badly as slaves were in the past.
+The majority of human trafficking crimes are transnational and most of them involve, are operated or are controlled by organized criminal groups.1 This crime generates such a huge amount of money for the traffickers that it is ranked second after drug-related crimes in terms of profitability.
+The complexity, international characteristics, and human aspects involved in human trafficking, plus the lack of efficient laws, the lack of understanding of this crime by law enforcement officers, the powerful influence of organized criminals and the weak international cooperation among relevant countries make human trafficking a very low risk but very high profit crime.

-Trafficking in persons poses one of the biggest challenges to the world community of finding efficient and practical solutions to fight this serious crime against humanity.
-This paper will endeavour to highlight this crime, its modus operandi and solutions being used and that should be used to fight this crime in order to help the victims of human trafficking from being forced, assaulted, exploited, tortured or even killed by the traffickers or exploiters.
-The paper will also demonstrate the need for modern legislation, strong political will and high

-1 Wanchai Roujanavong is Director General of the International Affairs Department, Office of the Attorney General of Thailand determination of law enforcement officers to fight this crime, the need to have sufficient measures and incentives to persuade the victims to cooperate with law enforcement officers, and the need to enhance international cooperation in order to make the suppression of TIP an attainable goal.
+Trafficking in persons challenges to the world community to find efficient and practical solutions to fight this serious crime against humanity.
+This paper will endeavour to highlight this crime, its modus operandi and solutions being used, and that should be used, to fight this crime.
+It must be resisted to prevent its victims from being forced, assaulted, exploited, tortured or even killed by the traffickers or exploiters.
+The paper will also demonstrate the need for modern legislation, strong political will and firm determination of law enforcement officers to fight this crime, the need to have sufficient measures and incentives to persuade the victims to cooperate with law enforcement officers, and the need to enhance international cooperation in order to make the suppression of TIP an attainable goal.